-Students completing 12 or more credits during the fall or spring semesters with a minimum grade point average of 3.5 are eligible to be recognized on the Dean's Honor List at their home campus by the President of their respective campus.
+Students completing 12 or more credits during the fall or spring semesters with a minimum grade point average of 3.5 are eligible to be recognized on the Dean's Honor List.

 Graduation with Honors

 Students who complete degree requirements with exceptionally high scholastic averages are eligible to receive degrees with honors.
 Those who have earned the following grade point averages are eligible to be graduated: